 Through the taught curriculum and the co-curricular provision of the extended day, students develop key skills of research, experimentation, innovation, entrepreneurship, and develop personal confidence and resilience..

-Personal, Social, Health, Relationships and Sex Education is separately timetabled and when the school is at full strength, will be taught by specialists.
-The content and delivery of Relationships and Sex Education will be regularly consulted on with parents.
+Personal, Social, Health, Relationships and Sex Education is separately timetabled as part of Wellbeing.
+The content and delivery of Relationships and Sex Education is regularly consulted on with parents.

 The Brian Clarke Church of England Academy is proud to be part of the Cranmer Education Trust